The story behind the building

 Today we see the building’s latest reinvention.
 Heatherwick Studio’s new architectural design links two brick and cast-iron constructions with rising gabled roofs, reaching to meet each other seamlessly in the middle.
 The restoration was sensitive to the listed Victorian structures and cobbled courtyard.
 At COS, we took the same approach in-store, balancing a calm, modern aesthetic with surviving industrial details.

-Conifera: the centrepiece of the
+Conifera: the centrepiece of the space

 London-based French architect Arthur Mamou-Mani and his studio created a new site-specific iteration of Conifera for COS Coal Drops Yard – a 3D-printed installation made from renewable resources first introduced at Milan Design Week 2019.
 The piece explores the future of design, tech and material innovation.